Renovation Series: How to Prepare For a Renovation

 3. Choosing Your Design Partners

-When gathering an idea for a budget, a lot of people don’t realize the planning costs of the pre-demo/design-build phase.
+When gathering an idea for a budget, many people don’t realize the planning costs of the pre-demo/design-build phase.
 Some design-build firms have architects in-house and other firms outsource this to trusted architects.
-This cost will be at the client’s expense, in most cases.
+This may be the most important decision, as design and build partners are your advocates.
+This is their professional career, and while you may know the detail of your home, the professionals have the external resources and expertise to pull it all together, in a timely manner.

 Research and discovery of your land, as-built models, building code research, programming and permit fees, field verifications, and architectural designs are typically a percentage of your renovation/build budget.
 Most firms start at 8-10%, while independent Architects can be much more competitive in terms of pricing without sacrificing the quality of work.